What's the importance of pots in the garden?

 Improve indoor air quality, health and well-being with indoor plants.

-[if !supportLists]· People tend to get creative in difficult times: with the ongoing drought in South Africa, some gardeners give new life to their old water features by filling them up with soil and planting water wise succulents in it.
+- People tend to get creative in difficult times.
+Think recycle and re-use: give new life to an old water features by filling it up with soil and planting water wise succulents in it.

-[if !supportLists]· More water retention products are available these days - especially useful for container plants – to keep moisture locked into the soil for longer periods.
-Try StockOsorb.
+- More water retention products are available these days - especially useful for container plants – to keep moisture locked into the soil for longer periods.
+Try Gold Dust.

 Choosing the right pot: